 Biological feedback mechanisms and the end of ice ages

-There is strong evidence that orbital forcing, small variations in the Earth’s orbit about the Sun called Milankovitch cycles, are implicated in the glacial/deglacial cycles but are not sufficient by themselves to explain the glacial/deglacial cycles.
+There is evidence that orbital forcing, small variations in the Earth’s orbit about the Sun called Milankovitch cycles, are implicated in the glacial/deglacial cycles but are not sufficient by themselves to explain the glacial/deglacial cycles.
 The recurrence of the same CO2 and surface temperature minima at glacial maxima suggests that there is a feedback mechanism operating on the scale of millennia that prevents atmospheric CO2 level and temperature from dropping below a threshold.

 A possible biological feedback mechanism results from the dependence of photosynthetic organisms on atmospheric CO2.
 Carbon fixation by photosynthesis in land plants is inhibited by a low concentration of CO2 in the atmosphere.
 Studies have shown that within a single generation of exposure to low CO2, modern plants that rely on photosynthesis show an average reduction in photosynthesis of 50% when grown at low (180–220 ppm) vs current (350–380 ppm) CO2 concentrations.
 When CO2 is reduced even lower to 150 ppm, research has shown that biomass production may be reduced by over 90%.
 When applied to the entire Earth ecosystem, these physiological responses imply large reductions in Net Primary Productivity or NPP (the net carbon uptake by plants after accounting for plant respiration) and carbon storage during glacial periods.